yarikoptic/numfocus.org/content/john_hunter_fellowship_2014.rst

 -----------------
 The Fellow receives an award of $25,000, which is meant to support the Fellow for 6 months of full-time work as defined in the accepted Proposal.

+The Fellowship can be started in the Jul 2014 - Jan 2015 time frame.

 How to Apply
 ------------